Important: Read before booking an appointment to get the COVID-19 vaccine

 - Outbreaks are declared when the appropriate provincial definition is met.
 Provincial definitions for outbreaks vary by type of outbreak.

-- Test volume and percent positivity data are updated Thursday to reflect the past seven days of complete data.
+- Percent positivity data are updated Thursday to reflect the past seven days of complete data.
 Due to the time required for processing of specimens, reporting will be delayed by seven days to allow for the lag time between specimen collection and reporting of results.

 - Percent positivity is calculated as the total number of positive tests over the 7-day period ending in the specified date, divided by the total numbers of tests conducted over that 7-day period.

-- Test volume and percent positivity data reflect only lab tests that have been assigned to Halton Region based on Forward Sortation Areas located within Halton.
+- Percent positivity data reflects only lab tests that have been assigned to Halton Region based on Forward Sortation Areas located within Halton.
 There are several considerations associated with these data:

 - The COVID-19 test results are captured in the Ontario Laboratories Information System (OLIS).
 The testing date represents the date of specimen collection.
 Unconsented test results are excluded.